TheQuantiser/CustomCH/README.md

 cmake --build build -j4
 ```

+Executables placed in the `CombineTools/bin` and `CombinePdfs/bin` directories
+are discovered automatically by the CMake configuration.
+New `.cpp` files
+dropped into these folders are picked up via `add_executable` without any
+additional regeneration steps.

 Set the `CH_BASE` environment variable to the location of the repository (or installation prefix if you run `cmake --install`):

 ```